MDAnalysis/MDAnalysis.github.io/pages/team.md

 ## Roles

-In this section we list major contributors who are contributing substantial effort to the roles listed below.
+In this section we list major contributors who are currently contributing substantial effort to the roles listed below.
+This team organisation structure was started in November 2023; many people contributed to these tasks before then and may not appear in this table.

 Names are listed in *alphabetical* order.

 {% include team_table.html %}